helgeho/ArchiveSpark/README.md

 * Extensive overhaul to be based on _Sparkling_, Internet Archive's internal data processing library, which is now partially included under `org.archive.archivespark.sparkling`.
 * _ArchiveSpark_ will evolve as _Sparkling_ evolves and automatically benefit from new features and bugfixes.
 * Streamlined with all unused / unnecessary / academic / experimental features being removed.
-* Refactored / cleaned up / simplified ArchiveSpark's public API.
+* Refactored / cleaned up / simplified ArchiveSpark's public APIs.

 For more information and instructions, please [**read the docs**](docs/README.md):